 Hiring a professional photographer can be a bit daunting.
 You've committed to a date and time, find yourself at the mercy of New England weather, and crossing your fingers the kids won't get sick, and the grown-ups will feel camera-ready.
-Hurricanes and chicken pox outbreaks aside, here are some tips for looking your best and rocking your session.
+Nor'easters and stomach bug outbreaks aside, here are some tips for looking your best and rocking your session.
 Keep in mind that these are suggestions, not hard and fast rules.

 WHAT TO WEAR

-Some colors tend to flatten skin tones and prevent photos from really popping.
-White can make your photo bland and add ten pounds in the camera, and more pastel-type colors (as well as pale grays) can make some people's skin tones look washed-out.
+For reasons no one understand, white seems to add ten pounds to everyone.
+Pastels and other muted toned like pale grays and beige makes most of us look pasty.
 Stick with colors you know you look good in.
 Don't be afraid of bold, unless it's really not your style.
+It will contribute to the personality and pop! of your photos.
 That said, 'got a new white dress you feel fabulous in?
 Then go for it!